yadvi12/Troubleshooters/README.md

 npm install
 ```

-- And then run `npm start` to start the web-UI in development mode.
+- And then run the following command to start the web-UI in development mode.

 ```sh
 nodemon app.js